Program availability

 Post Master's Certificate Nursing Education (PMCNE)816

 i.
-Average number of months for students to complete the program attending full-time
+Average number of months for students to complete program.

 16.00 semester credit hours are required.
 NU 610, NU 621, and NU 636 will be required if not completed successfully with the prior Master of Science in Nursing degree.